Domino-Blockchain/domichain/docs/src/developing/programming-model/runtime.md

 ## New Features

-As Solana evolves, new features or patches may be introduced that changes the behavior of the cluster and how programs run.
+As Domichain evolves, new features or patches may be introduced that changes the behavior of the cluster and how programs run.
 Changes in behavior must be coordinated between the various nodes of the cluster.
 If nodes do not coordinate, then these changes can result in a break-down of consensus.
-Solana supports a mechanism called runtime features to facilitate the smooth adoption of changes.
+Domichain supports a mechanism called runtime features to facilitate the smooth adoption of changes.

 Runtime features are epoch coordinated events where one or more behavior changes to the cluster will occur.
-New changes to Solana that will change behavior are wrapped with feature gates and disabled by default.
-The Solana tools are then used to activate a feature, which marks it pending, once marked pending the feature will be activated at the next epoch.
+New changes to Domichain that will change behavior are wrapped with feature gates and disabled by default.
+The Domichain tools are then used to activate a feature, which marks it pending, once marked pending the feature will be activated at the next epoch.

-To determine which features are activated use the [Solana command-line tools](cli/install-solana-cli-tools.md):
+To determine which features are activated use the [Domichain command-line tools](cli/install-solana-cli-tools.md):

 ```bash
 solana feature status
 ```

-If you encounter problems, first ensure that the Solana tools version you are using match the version returned by `solana cluster-version`.
+If you encounter problems, first ensure that the Domichain tools version you are using match the version returned by `solana cluster-version`.
 If they do not match, [install the correct tool suite](cli/install-solana-cli-tools.md).